zephyrproject-rtos/zephyr/samples/net/zperf/README.rst

 - Compatible with iPerf_2.0.5.
 - Support for micro and nano kernel modes.
 - Client or server mode allowed without need to modify the source code.
+- Working with task profiler (PROFILER=1 to be set when building zperf)

 Supported Boards
 ================